-Your communication is longer unshielded
+Your communication is no longer unshielded

 This is like using good old-fashioned envelopes again.

-The question is not to live or not to live in a post-privacy world, but do we need privacy?
+The question is not: to live or not to live in a post-privacy world, but do we need privacy?
 In a hyper-connected world where more and more bits of information fly faster, and are used without any user knowledge or consent, privacy becomes even more relevant.

 Why did we stop using envelopes?
 Some would say that we traded convenience and free products by becoming the products ourselves.
 Aerendir bio-crypto key gives us back the choice of using (or not using) the envelope.

 Of course it can, and it is already being implemented.
 Information Technology (IT) created a paradigm shift in how to conceive and protect citizen’s privacy, and society needs to be creative about this.

 From the European Union's Constitution derived legal statutes and implementation directives around privacy for the IT age.